-The aim of this project is to generate reliable, feasible and safe mobility tests which could be done remotely using videoconference (e.g. Zoom, Skype) with people with Parkinson's disease (multiple sclerosis/post-concussion syndrome/stroke) who exhibit mild to moderate impairments.
+The aim of this project is to generate reliable, feasible and safe mobility tests which could be done remotely using videoconference (e.g. Zoom, Skype) with people with post-concussion syndrome who exhibit mild to moderate impairments.

-Developing tools to test individuals' mobility remotely will help us to assist people with Parkinson's disease who exhibit mild to moderate impairments who live in remote areas and/or in isolation.
-This project will also help us to conduct future projects that aim to deliver home-based physical activity programmes remotely (via videoconference) to increase mobility and to reduce the risk of falls in people with Parkinson's disease.
+Developing tools to test individuals' mobility remotely will help us to assist people with post-concussion syndrome who exhibit mild to moderate impairments who live in remote areas and/or in isolation.
+This project will also help us to conduct future projects that aim to deliver home-based physical activity programmes remotely (via videoconference) to increase mobility and to reduce the risk of falls in people with post-concussion syndrome.
 The first step towards this goal is to develop balance and walking tests that can be used remotely, via videoconference.